puppetlabs/puppetdb/dev-docs/building_for_pe.markdown

 #### 3 - Build the PE PuppetDB Packages

-Note you need to be on the VPN or on Puppet Lab's local network for this part. `cd` back into the PuppetDB repository, then run the following commands:
+Note you need to be on the VPN or on Puppet Lab's local network for this part.
+From within the PuppetDB extensions checkout, run the following
+commands:

 ```
-lein with-profile ezbake,pe ezbake stage
+lein with-profile ezbake ezbake stage
 cd target/staging
 rake package:bootstrap
 rake pe:jenkins:uber_build PE_VER=4.0